BDC Hamburger Icon

 TipBottom line

-When creating a reasonable PTO policy, consider including incentives or benefits – such as transferring unused PTO time to other priorities and needs, including 401(k) funding.
+When creating a reasonable paid time off (PTO) policy, consider including incentives or benefits, such as transferring unused PTO time to other priorities and needs, including 401(k) funding.

 Professional development benefits

-According to Work Institute, the lack of career development opportunities is the top reason many employees resign.
-Offering professional development opportunities is a great way to retain employees and create leaders among your team.
-Here are some examples:
+A lack of advancement opportunities is one of the top reasons employees quit.
+Fortunately, offering professional development opportunities is an excellent way to retain employees and create leaders among your team.
+Here are some examples of professional growth benefits you can offer:

 • Training and development courses (online or in person)